Gayurupremaratne/product-inventory-order-management-system/README.md

 ---

 **Note**: This application uses the DummyJSON API for demonstration purposes.
-In a production environment, you would connect to your own backend API.